 Chelsea Schein, an adjunct professor at Wharton and vice president of Veris Insights, pointed out the dilemma that employers encounter:

 “They make contradicting claims.
-Employers are interested in graduates who are proficient with AI technologies, but they are wary of applicants who use the technology while applying.
+Employers value graduates who are proficient in AI technologies, but they remain wary of applicants who use these technologies during the application process.

 Leave a Reply